Officer Elections 2025-2026

 Secretary:

-(Graduate or Undergraduate Student Position) As secretary, you attend all WaMPS officer meetings, and participate in making decisions that affect WaMPS's activities and goals.
+As secretary, you attend all WaMPS officer meetings, and participate in making decisions that affect WaMPS's activities and goals.
 In your role as secretary, your goal is to support organization, coordination, sustainability, and communication among the group of officers.
 Specific responsibilities are:

 • Take meeting notes, except when you are speaking.
 In this case, another officer shall type for you.
 For the meetings notes, type out detailed & readable meeting notes during officer meetings (and membership meetings, if necessary).
 Specific attention should be paid to writing down tasks to complete and who will complete them.